Vote for your favourite

 • When booking B&B, make sure you ask how far they are (walking distance!) from the 'Overnight Stop' town or village as many postal addresses include the nearest town, which may be several miles away.

-• The bridleway has been legally diverted to the north around Threestoneburn House (Stage Five).
+• Stage Five - The bridleway has been legally diverted to the north around Threestoneburn House.
 Just before you reach Threestoneburn House at NT 974 205, follow the bridleway skirting to the left (north) of Threestoneburn House to join the track just beyond the house at NT 976 204.
 This diversion is marked on the ground.

 • All Overnight Stops have a selection of shops, with the exception of Alwinton.
 There is an Outdoor Shop at Rothbury.